The home front: Virus stalks nurses after they leave work | WTOP

 So he rented his own apartment, returning there after his shifts as Eleanor put the boys to bed alone at their home.

-After a month, the Cushings decided Dad could come home.
-They felt safe with St. Jude’s preparations and plans, and the feared shortage of protective equipment hadn’t hit Southern California.

-“You couldn’t stay away for six months,” Eleanor said to her husband.
-“We’re going to be seeing these patients for a long time.”

-Cushing moved back in.
-Eleanor returned to working one night shift a week.
+After a month, Cushing came home.
 James stopped sleepwalking and began preparing for his fourth birthday.

 “I’m glad you’re here, Dad,” he would tell his father.
 “I’m really glad you’re here.”